Impacted Wisdom Teeth Extractions

 What to Expect

-Depending on the specific type of impaction that is present, Dr. Cohen will be able to perform the procedure in their office and you can go home the same day.
+Depending on the specific type of impaction that is present, Dr. Cohen will be able to perform the procedure in his office, allowing you to go home the same day.
 Local anesthesia can be helpful for relatively non-complex impactions, but more severe impactions (such as a complete bony impaction) will require more advanced surgical techniques and general anesthetic.
-Our dental team can help to prepare you for wisdom tooth surgery to feel and look your best.
+Our dental team will prepare you for wisdom tooth surgery and the care afterwards to help to feel your best.